Educational days articles

 50 of the best virtual trips and educational experiences for families

-You and your family may be spending more time indoors, but thanks to your laptop you can let the world come to you instead – take a trip round Frida Kahlo’s kitchen, share some chocolate cake with Michael Rosen and journey to the International Space Station with our pick of 50 of the best virtual trips and educational experiences.
+In this day and age, we may be spending more time indoors but thanks to our laptops and devices we can let the world come to us instead – take a trip round Frida Kahlo’s kitchen, share some chocolate cake with Michael Rosen and journey to the International Space Station with our pick of 50 of the best virtual trips and educational experiences.
 By Hetty Walton

 Museums reviewed by parents: British Museum